monhacks/crystalinheritance/FAQ.md

 *Entei: Solve the last Alph puzzle and use the item obtained on the rock indent on the eastern half of Route 42.
 *Suicune: Save the Miltank on Route 39.
-*Raikou: Top of Lighthouse
-*Lugia: Historic Whirl Islands (Sheltered Shores), requires waterfall *Ho-Oh: Show Morty any of the legendary beasts, defeat him, and ascend Tin Tower.
+*Raikou: Top of Lighthouse with Lugia or Politoed in the party *Lugia: Historic Whirl Islands (Sheltered Shores), requires waterfall *Ho-Oh: Show Morty any of the legendary beasts, defeat him, to get Rainbow Wing; acquire Clear Bell from Pryce; ascend Tin Tower.
-*Heatran: End of Clast's Cradle.
+*Celebi: Timeless Tapestry

 ### I'm stuck on the trade quest for the master ball!

-...
+0. Mint Leaf in Azalea Pokecenter
+1. TInymushroom in Anarres North House
+2. Lemonade in Gauldenrod Southwest House
+3. Brick Piece in National Park
+4. Ragecandybar in Goldenrod Museum 2F
+5. Big Mushroom in Violet West House
+6. Liteblue Mail in Ecruteak West House
+7. Gold Leaf in Ecruteak Central House
+8. Light Ball in Olivine City
+9. Pearl in Trader's Landing
+10. Surf Mail in Olivine City
+11. Old Amber in Mahogany
+12. Sweet Honey in Eerie Hamlet
+13. Master Ball in historic Tin Tower 1F

 ### I can't figure out this puzzle!

 Puzzle solutions are posted on youtube: (TODO)

 Kimono puzzles:

-Whirl Island:
+	Kimono 1:
+	Kimono 2:
+	Kimono 3:
+	Kimono 4:
+	Kimono 5:

+Historic Tin Tower:

+Whirl Island + Sheltered Shores:

 Clast's Cradle (historic Mt Mortar):

+Grottoed Glacier:

+Western Glacier:

 Brass Tower:

 ### Where did this Pokémon go?

-Most first forms were removed to make room for more evolutionary lines.
+Many first forms were removed to make room for more evolutionary lines.

-Others whose types were already overrepresented (normal-flying, for example) were cut entirely.
+Evolution lines whose types were already overrepresented (normal-flying, for example) were cut.

-### I want the missing Pokémon back!

-As [FEATURES.md](FEATURES.md) notes, 14 Pokémon had to be removed to make room for 17 Pokémon from Gen 4 (as well as Sylveon from Gen 6 to complete the Eeveelutions).
-I won't be able to restore them until the engine supports species IDs larger than 8 bits.
-There are some plans for 9-bit IDs, allowing over 500 Pokémon, but it will take time.

-I do think that the added Pokémon are one part of "polishing" Crystal version.
-Some of the new or improved things from Gen 4, like Leafeon, Tangrowth, or the extra map of Slowpoke Well, were originally planned for Gen 2, as we now know from the [Space World '97](https://tcrf.net/Proto:Pok%C3%A9mon_Gold_and_Silver/Spaceworld_1997_Demo) ROMs.
-The Sinjoh Ruins in HG/SS emphasize this connection between Johto/Gen 2 and Sinnoh/Gen 4.
-Although cutting any Pokémon is regrettable, I'd consider skipping Pokémon like Porygon-Z or Honchkrow to be worse than replacing Delibird or Lickitung.